-We intend to apply to list the common stock on the New York Stock Exchange under the symbol "TRS."
-The underwriters intend to sell shares of our common stock to a minimum of or more so as to meet the distribution requirements of this listing.
+We are applying to list the common stock on the New York Stock Exchange under the symbol "TRS."
+In connection with the listing of our common stock on the NYSE, the underwriters will undertake to sell lots of 100 or more shares to a minimum of 2,000 beneficial holders.